-- Good order on all transport to and from school, e.g. when on educational visits or participating in learning opportunities in other schools - Good behaviour on the way to and from school. - Positive behaviour that does not threaten the health, safety or welfare of our pupils, staff, volunteers or members of the public. - Reassurance to members of the public about school care and control over pupils in order to protect the reputation of the school. - Protection for individual staff and pupils from harmful conduct by pupils of the school whe not on the school site.

-The same behaviour expectations for pupils on the school premises apply to off-site behaviour.
+- Good behaviour on all transport to and from school, e.g. when on educational visits or participating in learning opportunities in other schools - Good behaviour on the way to and from school. - Positive behaviour that does not threaten the health, safety or welfare of our pupils, staff, volunteers or members of the public. - Reassurance to members of the public about school care and control over pupils in order to protect the reputation of the school. - Protection for individual staff and pupils from harmful conduct by pupils of the school when not on the school site. - The same behaviour expectations for pupils on the school premises apply to off-site behaviour.

-Sanctions and Disciplinary Action - Off-site Behaviour
+Consequences - Off-site Behaviour

-Sanctions may be given for poor behaviour off the school premises that undermines any of the above expectations, regardless of whether or not it is an activity supervised directly by school staff.
-Sanctions may be in the form of withdrawal of privileges, fixed term exclusion or in very serious cases, permanent exclusion.
-In issuing sanctions, the following will be taken into account:
+Consequences may be given for poor behaviour off the school premises that undermines any of the above expectations, regardless of whether or not it is an activity supervised directly by school staff.
+Consequences may be in the form of withdrawal of privileges, suspensions or in very serious cases, permanent exclusion.
+In issuing consequences, the following will be taken into account:

-- · The severity of the misbehaviour - · The extent to which the reputation of the school has been affected - The extent to which the behaviour in question could have repercussions for the orderly running of the school and/or might pose a threat to another pupil or member of staff (e.g. bullying another pupil or insulting a member of staff).
+- The severity of the misbehaviour - The extent to which the reputation of the school has been affected - The extent to which the behaviour in question could have repercussions for the orderly running of the school and/or might pose a threat to another pupil or member of staff (e.g. bullying another pupil or insulting a member of staff).